esa/pagmo/doc/sphinx/documentation/individual.rst

       Velocity of an *individual* (that is the difference in cur_x between generations).
 This information is crucial in algorithms such as Particle Swarm Optimization (PSO), but it gets, by default, updated also by other algorithms.

-.. class:: champion()
+.. class:: PyGMO.champion()

    This class represents the concept of a *champion*, i.e. the best among a set of individuals.
-Differently from an :class:`individual` a *champion* does not have memory, nor a velocity.
-Similarly from the class :class:`individual` the user rarely constructs or manipulate objects from this class as these actions are performed by other classes that also ensure the information contained in a *champion* is consistent (i.e. it actually is the best in a set of individuals, etc. )
+Differently from an :class:`PyGMO.individual` a *champion* does not have memory, nor a velocity.
+Similarly from the class :class:`PyGMO.individual` the user rarely constructs or manipulate objects from this class as these actions are performed by other classes that also ensure the information contained in a *champion* is consistent (i.e. it actually is the best in a set of individuals, etc. )